asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 class Gun {
     // Define what type of data
     string model
-    number bullets
+    int bullets

-    // This method subtracts one bullet when fired method shoot() {
+    // This function subtracts one bullet when fired function shoot() {
     }
 }
 ```

 ## Why OOP?

-The main purpose of OOP is to neatly package together data and functionality.
+The main purpose of OOP is to neatly package together data and it's functionality.

+The advantage of this is that your code is more organized, reusable and flexible.
 Real-world things are easier to represent, such as our `Gun`.

-The advantage of this is that your code is more organized, reusable and flexible.

 Imagine having to create a `Gun` thousands of times, each with different attributes.
 It would get tiresome to start from scratch each time.

 This makes OOP suitable for large-scale and complex programs that are continously updated.